Slich6877/URL-DecodeX/README.md

 Run the script, choose your mode (URL string or log file), and follow the prompts to input the URL string or file paths.
 The decoded result will be saved in the specified output file.

+#Important:
+  • Use the path where the file that you want to decode is located when the input asks you:

+Example:
+"Enter the path of the access log file to decode (dont forget the extension of the file): C:\xxx\xxx\Test.txt" "Enter the path where the decoded log file should be saved (dont forget the extension of the file): C\xxx\xxx\Test_decompiled.txt"